easystef/covid-analysis/README.md

 -----
 Can be run from the commandline (CLI)

-    python main.py countries
+    usage: main.py [-h] countries [countries ...]

-countries: a list of countries separated by spaces.
-At least one country must be provided.
+    Generate graphs based on COVID-19 data from ECDC

+    positional arguments:
+      countries   Countries for which graph's should be created

+    optional arguments:
+      -h, --help  show this help message and exit